 Evangelion: 3.0+1.0 Thrice Upon a Time (2021)

-These rebilds (Rebuild) they start as a remake, but gradually move away from the original story and give a new ending.
-It is recommended to watch after viewing the original/canonical story.
+These rebuilds (Rebuild) start as a remake but gradually diverge from the original story and provide a new ending.
+It is recommended to watch them after viewing the original/canonical story.

 Neon Genesis Evangelion (1995)